The covariance of chiral fermions theory: Conclusions

 \section{Conclusions}

-We have considered the dynamics of massless chiral fermions in semiclassical approximation, both for free and interacting cases.
+We have considered the dynamics of massless chiral fermions in semiclassical approximation, both for free fermions and fermions interacting with background electromagnetic field.
 Assuming that the momentum profile of the wave packet is strongly peaked at some value $\vec p_c$ while its space spread is small as compared to the length scale of variability of external field, we were able to derive the effective action for single particle sector (i.e. neglecting pair creation).
 To this end we used time-dependent variational principle which allows for transparent interpretation of canonical variables $\vec x_c$ and $\vec p_c$.
 In particular, $\vec x_c$ defines the position of the center of charge of the wave packet (cf. eq. (\ref{e17})).
 However, even in the free case the commuting space variables $\vec x$ entering the Weyl equation and indexing the space points, cannot be considered as the eigenvalues of coordinate operator defined in the framework of single-particle theory.
-On the contrary, the properly defined coordinate operator $\hat{ \vec x}_c$ has noncommuting components (cf. eq. (\ref{e27})) which cannot be diagonalized simultaneously (they rather have to obey $\Delta x^i_c\Delta x_c^j\geq \frac 14\frac{p^k_c}{|\vec p_c|^3}$, with $(ijk)$ being a cyclic permutation).
-The relation between space-time coordinates and the coordinate operator becomes even more complicated in the interacting case.
+On the contrary, the properly defined coordinate operator $\hat{ \vec x}_c$ has noncommuting components (cf. eq. (\ref{e27})) which cannot be diagonalized simultaneously (they rather have to obey $\Delta x^i_c\Delta x_c^j\geq \frac 14\frac{|p^k_c|}{|\vec p_c|^3}$, with $(ijk)$ being a cyclic permutation).
+The relation between space-time coordinates and the coordinate operator becomes even more complicated in the case of fermions interacting with background electromagnetic field.
 Once again $\hat {\vec x}_c$ is defined by equations analogous to eqs. (\ref{e22})-(\ref{e24}); however, such a definition involves implicitly the actual value of $\vec x_c$.